diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 6. Choose import

 In case your IDE has problems importing the schedoscope-tutorial project, you need to disable the shift of build phases for mixed compilation in the maven-compiler-plugin and scala-maven-plugin configurations in the pom.
-You can do this by commenting the `<executions>` sections for those plugiins prior to import and then removing the comments after import:
+You can do this by commenting the `<executions>` sections for those plugins prior to import and then removing the comments after import:

 	<plugin>
 		<groupId>org.apache.maven.plugins</groupId>